Study Abroad & Language Study and Points|How Cashback Works and Choosing an Agent Without Regret

 ⚠️

 Studying abroad is an important choice using large costs and life time, and what matters most is choosing study abroad that fits your goal (language, degree, work) — not points.
 Don't decide an agent or plan by cost or cashback size.
 Value partner schools and support quality and on-the-ground peace of mind, and confirm the cost breakdown and cancellation terms before contracting.
 And most importantly — visa and residency procedures change by country and time, so don't leave them entirely to the agent; always confirm the latest accurate info with official sources (each country's embassy, immigration bureau, etc.).
 Procedural errors can lead to serious results like not being able to travel or stay.
-Beware pressure to sign quickly like "only now," and decide once convinced.
+Beware pressure to sign quickly like "only now" or "decide fast," and decide once convinced.
 Keep routing/cashback to "saving on study-abroad prep you were going to do anyway."

 Steps to Save on Prep Expenses Together